Whether you are a Fairtrade supporter, or a business, there are important things to know about how the FAIRTRADE Mark can be used.

 As Fairtrade has grown we have developed new ways to connect farmers to business to increase their Fairtrade sales, bring more Fairtrade benefits to them and give you more ways to support Fairtrade farmers through your shopping.

-The new FAIRTRADE Sourced Ingredients (FSI) Mark is used for one or two ingredients in a wider range of products with an arrow to showing more information on how the ingredient is sourced.
+The new FAIRTRADE Sourced Ingredients (FSI) Mark is used for one or two ingredients in a wider range of products.

 Farmers still receive all the benefits of Fairtrade as with the core FAIRTRADE Mark.
 This includes the protection of the Fairtrade Minimum Price (where relevant) and the Premium to choose how to invest in their community.